pytroll/satpy/doc/source/index.rst

 Satpy is a python library for reading, manipulating, and writing data from remote-sensing earth-observing satellite instruments.
-Satpy provides users with a series of readers that convert satellite instrument file formats to the common Xarray :class:`~xarray.DataArray` and :class:`~xarray.Dataset` classes for easier interoperability with other scientific python libraries.
+Satpy provides users with readers that convert remotely sensed geophysical parameters from various file formats to the common Xarray :class:`~xarray.DataArray` and :class:`~xarray.Dataset` classes for easier interoperability with other scientific python libraries.
 Satpy also provides interfaces for creating RGB (Red/Green/Blue) images and other composite types by combining data